singhkpratham/geocompr/02-spatial-data.md

 </div>

 Note that instead of creating a single map, as most GIS programs would, the `plot()` command has created multiple maps, one for each variable in the `world` datasets.
-This behavior can be useful for exploring the spatial distribution of different variables and is discussed further in \@ref(basic-map) below.
+This behavior can be useful for exploring the spatial distribution of different variables and is discussed further in Section \@ref(basic-map) below.

 Being able to treat spatial objects as regular data frames with spatial powers has many advantages, especially if you are already used to working with data frames.
 The commonly used `summary()` function, for example, provides a useful overview of the variables within the `world` object.